Current teaching activities at Spencer Street Studio

 For a number of years, I worked in a commercial art studio alongside a talented group of artists.
 The exchange of knowledge and practical techniques across all mediums has given me a wide base of skills to use in my own work and to pass on to others.

-Combined with my more formal training at art school, I try to engage students in exploring both techniques and intellectual ideas about the images they create.
+Combined with my more formal training, I try to engage students in exploring both techniques and intellectual ideas to develop style and individuality in the images they create.

 My experience of students in art classes has been one of frustration and unfinished work.
-I try to help students to fully realise their ideas.
+I try to help students to fully realize their ideas.

-I believe that even with a limited skills base, students can create interesting work by engaging their intellect with the learning process.
+I believe that even with a limited skills base, students can create interesting work by engaging with the learning process.

 Most people that I have taught seem to think that they need to learn to draw before they can create something they might consider a finished art work.